ybalenko/JS_UW_React_Assignment/README.md

 [<img src="homepage.png" width="200" />](homepage.png)

 * A character details page displays a specific character's information: a name, an image returned from the API and a height.
-Images I
+I am using images from https://pokemondb.net/ resource.

 [<img src="detailspage.png" width="200" />](detailspage.png)